Tuwaiq-Academy-Training/React-Styling-Routing-Lab/README.md

 # React-Styling-Routing-Lab

-Continue on todo-list project ...

 ## Task1:
+Create a class component and display the UI on the screen

+## Task2:

+## Continue on todo-list project ...

 * Apply some style to your components in an attractive way.

-## Task2:
+## Task3:

 * Install "react-router-dom".
 * Create NavBar component contain Home & About.